-On an annual basis, each PHA entering into this MOA has the option of undertaking the necessary procedures to exchange with the appropriate Issuing PHA the administration of an agreed-upon number of Vouchers administered by any other PHA covered in this MOA.
-It is emphasized that this yearly exchange of files/assisted tenants is optional, and dependent upon a mutual agreement between the respective PHAs in this MOA.
-If agreed upon, such yearly exchanges will occur when mutually convenient and shall represent a one-for-one exchange when feasible.
-PHAs will also insure that there is uniformity regarding documentation, including owner tax identification of any such files exchanged.
+On an annual basis, the Parties have the option of exchanging the administration of an agreed-upon number of Vouchers administered by any other PHA/Party with the appropriate Issuing PHA.
+It is emphasized that this yearly exchange of files/assisted tenants is optional, and dependent upon amutual agreement between the respective Parties.
+If agreed upon, such yearly exchanges will occur when mutually convenient and shall represent a one-for-one exchange where feasible.
+PHAs will also ensure the exchange of information is granted in a uniform and complete fashion, including, but not limited to, owner tax identification of any such files exchanged.
+The Parties agree to maintain the exchanged files pursuant to HUD issued regulations and policy guidelines.